Sam-Tracey/Programming-and-Scripting-2021/pands-problem-sheets/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+# This program output whether the current day is a week day or not using the datetime module.
+# Author: Sam Tracey

- datetime  date
+from datetime import date                                               # Import datetime from the date modulde

-today = date.today()
+today = date.today()                                                    # assign the current day based on system date to variable today
-weekDay = ("Monday", "Tuesday", "Wednesday", "Thursday", "Friday")
+weekDay = ("Monday", "Tuesday", "Wednesday", "Thursday", "Friday")      # assign the day corresponding to week days to list weekDay

- today in weekDay:
+if today in weekDay:                                                    # determine if the value stored in today is in the list weekDay
-    print("Yes, unfortunately today is a weekday")
+    print("Yes, unfortunately today is a weekday")                      # Output if today is in weekDay
-:
+else:
-    print("It is the weekend, yay!")
+    print("It is the weekend, yay!")                                    # Output if today is not in list weekDay

+# References:
+# https://pythontic.com/datetime/date/weekday (Using Python datetime function)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Weekly Task 6**